nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/entity/usage/index.md

 ### addIdentifierForEntity
 * Converts the arguments to the XML input
 * Calls the `identifiers` endpoint to create an identifier for an entity

+### getPreservicaNamespaceVersion
+* Calls any Entity Preservica endpoint that returns XML
+* Returns version number found in namespace

 @@@ index